Special Educational Needs and Disability Information Report

 If your child’s class teacher has a concern about their progress or learning needs, they will set up a meeting with you to discuss this further.
 During the meeting, you will typically discuss:

-- Any concerns that you may have, including any family history of learning difficulties
+Any concerns that you may have, including any family history of similar difficulties

-- The Head Teacher and the Assistant Headteacher for Inclusion discuss all the information they have about SEND in the school, including:
+The Head Teacher and the SENCO discuss all the information they have about SEND in the school, including:

 At Ellingham, we have a range of professionals who work with our SEND pupils.
 These include: